wix-incubator/ui-autotools/README.md

         items:['🧒 ', '👶 ', '🐊 ']
     }
 });

+// If you want to use the "snap" tool, this method must be called.
+Currently, the snap
+// tool relies on Stylable
+myComponentMetadata.exportedFrom({
+  path: 'src/my-comp/my-comp',                          // the path to your component, relative to the root, and without file extension
+  exportName: 'MyComp',                                 // the name under which you export your component
+  baseStylePath: 'src/my-comp/my-comp.st.css',  // the path to the base stylesheet for the component (as opposed to themes) });

+// Themes can be registered like so: myComponentMetadata.addStyle(theme1, {
+    name: 'theme1',
+    path: 'src/composite/theme1.st.css'                 // path is relative to the root of the project });

 ```

 Components are assumed by default to be React Strict Mode compliant (meaning that they follow the guidelines described [here](https://reactjs.org/docs/strict-mode.html)).
 However, if your component is *not* React Strict Mode compliant, you can set a flag in metadata to disable rendering in strict mode, e.g.: